norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ![build success](/build_success.png)

 Now for the fun part - navigate to the s3 bucket and find the path `bash-dog-pipeline/buildArtf/`.
 Look for an artifact with the newest timestamp.
 Download it.
 Now check out the `taskdef.json` file within the artifact.
 You'll see the images have been updated to reflect the image sha for the release you just built!
 You can also check ECR and see that the same image tag was created.

+9. Launching ECS
+Now we can set up our runtime.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1ODE1NTc0NSwtMTgxOTUwNDkzNSwtND
+eyJoaXN0b3J5IjpbLTQwNDIzMTg5NywtMTgxOTUwNDkzNSwtND
 YwNDM5OTcxLC0zMDg2Mjk4MjgsLTE2Mjc1ODE2Niw2MTU4ODk2
 NzAsLTM2NTM4NTgyNywtMTY1Mjc5NjY4NywtOTA5MDE0MjYzLC
 05MTY0ODYwNzEsMTcwNDQzNzIyNywyODAwMzc5NTUsLTEzNzE2